 ” ‘Buenos dias,’ Franny said to the woman in the apron.
 If she was being truly honest, Franny was slightly disappointed that the women in the market were all wearing perfectly normal clothing, with mobile phones sticking out of their pockets, just like women in New York.
 It was even true in Mumbai, that a woman in a sari would whip a cell phone out of their pocket and start talking.
 When Franny was young, everywhere she went felt like another planet, like some glorious wonderland on the other side of the looking glass.
 Now the rest of the world felt about as foreign as a shopping mall in Westchester County.”

 This book is slow-moving and plods along with little in the plot to maintain attention and motivation to read in the early developmental stages.
-I was highly-anticipating reading this book, but found it to take around seventy-five pages before it became warranted.
+I was highly-anticipating reading this book, but found it to take around seventy-five pages or so before it became warranted.
 With all of the characters in this story it took a lot of time devoted to the development of the characters before the water calmed and you could settle in to the story.
-Towards the halfway point on to the end of the novel, heart of the story really shone through.
-I like how it initially gives the impression of being a quirky and humorous read on complicated family situations but ultimately is a very heartwarming, optimistic take on the dynamics of relationships in all of their forms.
-For me I was thinking of American Beauty with all of the inner turmoil, but through the lens of an 80’s family comedy dripping in nostalgia and angst that come about in all ages.
-I would call it National Lampoon’s Majorca Vacation.
+Towards the halfway point on to the end of the novel, the heart of the story really shone through.
+I like how it initially gives the impression of being a quirky and humorous read on complicated family situations but ultimately is a very heartwarming, optimistic take on the dynamics of relationships in all forms.
+For me I was thinking of American Beauty with all of the inner turmoil, but through the lens of an 80’s family comedy dripping in nostalgia and angst that has no age requirement.

 ” ‘Did you ever think about leaving Mallorca?’
 She asked.
 ‘When you were playing on the tour, you must have gone all over the world.
 Was there ever another place that spoke to you?
 You know, somewhere you wanted to stay?’
 She cupped her hand under her face.
 ‘Do you have any kids?’